 What is a Cataract?

-The Eye A cataract is the clouding of the natural lens inside the eye.
+A cataract is the clouding of the natural lens inside the eye.
 While cataracts can develop at any age, for most of us cataracts are a normal part of growing older.
 In addition to age, smoking, diabetes, past eye infections, injuries or surgery, some medications (such as steroids) and exposure to the sun’s ultraviolet light have been shown to increase the risk of developing cataracts.
-Symptoms are usually subtle at first, but as a cataract develops (the lens becomes cloudier) you may experience blurred vision, difficulty reading, glare, halos around lights (especially at night), decreased ability to appreciate vivid colors, and frequent changes in your eye glass prescription.
+Symptoms are usually subtle at first, but as a cataract develops (the lens becomes cloudier) you may experience blurred vision, difficulty reading, glare, halos around lights (especially at night), decreased the ability to appreciate vivid colors and frequent changes in your eyeglass prescription.
 Many people notice a diminution of vision and just think their glasses need changing.

 What is Cystoid Macular Edema?

 The term “cystoid macular edema” is applied to a specific condition that may have several possible causes.
 We use “cystoid” in the name because small cysts or “bubbles” form in the retina.
 These cysts are filled with “edema” fluid that leaks from the retinal blood vessels.
 It is the same kind of fluid that can cause swollen ankles or fluid in the lungs in a patient with heart failure.
 Finally, the name contains the term “macular” because of the bubbles of fluid form in the macula, that center part of your retina that is so important for good vision.